lenadroid/tasty/borscht.md

 Original Here: https://gist.github.com/lenadroid/abb3a9e0f1957e19589e

-# Borscht
+# Borshtch

 **Ingredients:**

-2 stewpans - one is main = 5 litres, second is for beet
+2 stewpans - one is main = 5 liters, second is for beet

 potatoes - 12 items of average size, neither big nor small

 beet - 4 items of average size

-meat - a piece of pork without fat, size about 10x17x7 santimeters
+meat - a piece of pork without fat, size about 10x17x7 centimeters

-salt, sugar, spieces - required to create the taste, as much as you wish
+salt, sugar, spices - required to create the taste, as much as you wish

 What to do with ingredients:

 1. Take the meat.
 Take the sharp knife.
-Cut the meat to pieces around 4x2x1 santimeters.
+Cut the meat to pieces around 4x2x1 centimeters.

-2. Take the stewpan for beet, not 5 litres, and boil the water there, use the biggest fire.
+2. Take the stewpan for beet, not 5 liters, and boil the water there, use the biggest fire.

 3. Throw the beet, clean but with peel into boiled water.
 Don't add any spieces.